SquareSquire286/ENSE370-Practice-Exam1/Q1/README.md

 2. Remove an order (it could be due to the completion or cancellation of the order)
 3. Make payment

 There are two users of the system, Customer and Operator.
-The customer can add or cancel an order, bt the operator can only remove an order after it is completed.
+The customer can add or cancel an order, but the operator can only remove an order after it is completed.
 Note that a customer cannot add an order unless he has made payment, and he cannot make payment first without trying to place an order.

 PART A: Draw the Use-Case diagram.